-I can help with values-based advance care planning by teaching patients to become active participants in their own health care by aiding in patient literacy and advocacy, providing non-medical support for those at the end of life, offering support for women and families who have experienced or are expecting to experience pregnancy loss, plan alternative funerals including green burial, and serving as a home funeral guide- helping people plan meaningful personalized rituals for after a loved one has died.
-I also offer services in memoir writing, death awareness education, and community outreach programming.
+I can help with values-based advance care planning by teaching patients to become active participants in their own health care by aiding in patient literacy and advocacy, providing non-medical support for those at the end of life.
+I offer support for women and families who have experienced or are expecting to experience pregnancy loss and help to plan an alternative funeral in Montpelier, VT, including green burial, and serving as a home funeral guide.
+I also help people plan meaningful personalized rituals for after a loved one has died.
+I offer services in memoir writing, death awareness education, and community outreach programming.

 I have extensive training and over 3 years of experience in fields related to the end of life, including working as a hospice volunteer for Central Vermont Home, Health, and Hospice, and helping facilitate the Montpelier Death Cafe.
 These experiences have helped me identify where our local services have gaps and I have tailored my training to allow me to meet the specific needs of my community by stepping into and filling those gaps.